mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 Reportedly, Elon Musk can't sleep at night because of his worries about AI.

 My claim is that those who are afraid of AGI as the next step in the progress of current AI techniques, and of it taking over the world, are *literally afraid of mathematics*.
 Because the current AI techniques are just advanced mathematics.
-There is a certain increase in complexity starting from linear regression, to logistic regression, to neural networks, to deep neural networks, but after all it's still a admittedly, very complicated mathematical function that we're talking about.
+There is a certain increase in complexity starting from linear regression, to logistic regression, to neural networks, to deep neural networks, and large language models, but after all it's still a admittedly, very complicated mathematical function that we're talking about.

 So being afraid that a mathematical function that predicts the next word based on the preceding several hundreds of words present in a paragraph will suddently become more intelligent than humans and eventually will take over the world and subjugate humanity is silly.